Biplane fighter aces

 Biplane victories: 1 destroyed.

-TOTAL: 2 destroyed, 12 shared destroyed on the ground.
+TOTAL: 2 destroyed, 21 shared destroyed on the ground, 3 shared damaged on the ground.

 (a) Claimed in combat with CR.42s from 412a Squadriglia, which lost one aircraft while claiming a Gladiator.
 1 SAAF Squadron claimed three Fiats without losses (of which two were confirmed).